Bohdan Khmelnytsky: Personal life

+Looks and habits

 Syrian traveller Paul of Aleppo, who met Khmelnytskyi on his way to Moscow in 1654, described the hetman as a very austere personality: unlike contemporary monarchs, he didn't allow himself to be served during banquets, used ordinary plates and drank from simple cups, although many of his subordinates could afford themselves silver and golden tableware.
 Khmelnytskyi was an avid drinker of coffee, a habit he may have learnt during his years in Turkish captivity, and took pleasure in smoking tobacco from a pipe.
 The floor of Khmelnytskyi's bedroom in his residence at Chyhyryn was adorned with a carpet, and its walls were decorated with a bow and arrows, hinting at the hetman's reputation as a masterful shooter.

+Venetian ambassador Alberto Vimina, who visited Khmelnytsky's residence in Chyhyryn in 1650, described the hetman as a tall man with a sturdy build, who spoke in a mature way and possessed a strong intellect.
+According to him, Khmelnytsky was well-mannered and personally welcomed any Cossack visitor to his house.
+The hetman was loved by his soldiers, but at the same time used strict punishments for those who disobeyed him.
+According to his contemporary Albrecht Radziwiłł, Khmelnytsky "held all Ruthenians in such obedience, that they were ready to do anything following his slightest movement".
+The hetman was also widely known for his cunning and ability to hide his true intentions.